krzysztofprzybysz-dev/AUG/README.md

 3. **Semantic Analysis** - Type checking (implicit in evaluation)
 4. **AST Generation** - Tree data structure construction
-5. **Tree Traversal** - Recursive algorithms for display and evaluation
+5. **Tree Traversal** - Recursive algorithms for display and evaluation Student ID: s24825

-## 🤝 Contributing

-This is an academic project developed for compiler construction courses.
-While primarily educational, improvements and suggestions are welcome:

-1. Fork the repository
-2. Create a feature branch
-3. Implement your changes
-4. Add appropriate tests
-5. Submit a pull request

-## 📄 License

-This project is created for educational purposes and is available under the MIT License.

-## 👤 Author

-**Krzysztof Przybysz**
-Student ID: s24825
 Course: Compiler Construction / Formal Languages and Translation Techniques